maxionderon/Abandoned-Companion-Gift-App-Angular/README.md

 <a name="1."></a>
 ## 1. Purpose of this project

-This is a fan project which is related to the the video game [Star Wars: The Old Republic](https://www.swtor.com).
-With the ["developed"](#3) application it is possible to display which companion prefers wich kind of companion gift and vice versa.
+This is a fan project which is related to the video game [Star Wars: The Old Republic](https://www.swtor.com).
+With the ["developed"](#3) aapplication, it is possible to display, which companion prefers which kind of companion gift and vice versa.

 Another reason for this project is of course to build something with the framework [Angular](https://angular.io).